Day 1 – A Road Less Traveled

 The dirt roads transitioned into a rocky river bed.
 GPS was not yet available in 1996, and cell phones were barely a dream back home in the States.
 I switched into 4WD and slowly navigated up and down the rocky river bed.
 Could this truly be “the road” that led to Amboseli National Park?
 When I wasn’t climbing the 40 foot rocky inclines, we were traveling over a rough, corrugated road, shaking our bones relentlessly to the core.
 Several hours had passed since we left the paved road, and we had no idea if this corrugated path and river bed were leading us to our destination.
 I would glance to the left at Traci, who was shaking as we bounced and vibrated down the road.
 All we could do was laugh, maybe lost, but laughing.

 Suddenly, the SUV slammed to a halt, pulling sharply to the right, killing the engine.
 We were absolutely in the middle of nowhere.
 We had not seen another vehicle or person for more than an hour.
 I started the vehicle back up and slowly moved forward.
 Sure that the issue was over, we proceeded.
 About 30 minutes later, it did it again – slamming to a halt and killing the engine.
 I proceeded onward.
 We couldn’t just sit there.
 We had to get where we were going by nightfall.
 Driving unmarked roads in rural Africa can have its challenges, and those challenges exponentially increase after dark.
-After a inexorable pounding from the road, we finally came out of the riverbed and found smooth ground.
+After hours of inexorable pounding from the road, we finally came out of the riverbed and found smooth ground.
 The dirt roads were a sandy orange, and scrub brush and flat-topped acacia trees began to fill the landscape.
 We began to see occasional antelope, giraffe, and zebra.
 Not many, but we knew we were getting close to the park.
 We saw our first gerenuk, a tall, long-necked antelope, standing on his hind legs, eating the high leaves from a small acacia tree.